NFL Rumors: These Teams Could Take A Chance On Antonio Brown If The Raiders Decide To Cut Him Loose

 While Mayock revealed nothing other than Brown being gone, there are already widespread reports that the team may be looking to void Brown’s contract.
 As Albert Breer of NBC Sports reported on Twitter, Brown would default on his guarantees if the Raiders suspend him for conduct detrimental to the team, allowing the team to cut ties and making Brown a free agent once again.

-That opens up the question of where Antonio Brown could land if the Raiders decide to give up on Brown and swallow the third- and fifth-round picks it took to land him from the Pittsburgh Steelers earlier this year.
+That opens up the question of where Antonio Brown could land if the Raiders decide to give up on him and swallow the third- and fifth-round picks it took to land him from the Pittsburgh Steelers earlier this year.

 Here are some teams that could be interested in Antonio should the Raiders move forward with voiding his contract.